NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

     know!
 Supported_by:
   enable: true
+  Suported_by:
-  title: Our initiative is supported by
+  - title: Our initiative is supported by
-  images: []
+    img1:
+    - images/sidn.png
+    img2:
+    -
 Motto:
   enable: true
   title: We build public knowledge for ethical algorithms